Jugbot/vite-dynamic-form/README.md

 ## Important Mentions

 - We determine global form state such as "Should the submit button be enabled" by defiing a special key `_type` and recursively searching for errors in the form state tree.
 There are probably better ways to do this but *premature optimization is the root of all evil*

+### Issues

+- Currently, schema migration isn't correctly propagated to children.
+Ideally this shouldn't have to be handled by the parent component's migration script but should be done at the root level by deep searching for components and migrating them.